Online Electric Vehicle Charging Control with Battery Thermal Management in Cold Environments: Numerical Simulations

 \subsection{Performance Analysis}

 In this subsection, we conduct a case study to validate the benefits of our coordinated charging and heating control scheme.
 The ambient temperature data we use, is shown in Fig.~\ref{fig:envir_tmp_profile}.
 In TABLE~\ref{tab:method_comp}, we present four metrics to compare the performance of different methods, which are total cost, fulfillment ratio, cost index and heating ratio.
-The total cost refers to the system's total energy cost for purchasing electricity from the grid; the fulfillment radio is defined as the ratio of the total energy charged into the EV batteries to the total EV energy demands; the cost index, calculated as the total cost divided by the fulfillment ratio, reflects the system cost incurred per 1\% of the charging demands fulfilled; the heating ratio is defined as the proportion of heating energy in the total energy consumed for both charging and heating.
+The total cost refers to the total energy cost of 45 EVs for purchasing electricity from the grid; the fulfillment ratio is defined as the ratio of the total energy charged into all EV batteries to the total EV energy demands; the cost index, calculated as the total cost divided by the fulfillment ratio, reflects the system cost incurred per 1\% of the charging demands fulfilled; the heating ratio is defined as the proportion of the energy for heating all EV batteries in the total energy consumed for both charging and heating.

 TABLE~\ref{tab:method_comp} shows that offline scheme achieves the best performance in terms of all metrics, as it has perfect knowledge of all future uncertainties.
 Our proposed method achieves a cost that is 12.2\% lower than B1 and 17.3\% lower than B2, demonstrating a significant advantage in terms of total cost.
 Such a cost saving arises from lower heating ratio and, more importantly, from the coordinated charging and heating control paradigm.
 Since B2 does not respond to time-varying energy prices, it maintains a slight advantage in fulfillment ratio over ours.
 However, it has the highest cost index, showing poor economic efficiency in energy utilization.
 NoHeat achieves the lowest fulfillment ratio since the absence of battery thermal management leads to the slow charging rate.
 It is worth noting that despite consuming more energy for heating purposes, our approach fulfills more charging demands while incurring lower costs compared to the NoHeat.
-This intriguing observation can be attributed to the fact that in addition to enhancing the charging rate, battery thermal management enables our method to strategically avoid periods of high electricity prices, resulting in lower total cost.
+This intriguing observation can be attributed to the fact that in addition to enhancing the charging rate, coordinated charging and heating enables the charging station to strategically respond to price signals, resulting in lower total cost.